If you lose one or more teeth today, there are many fantastic options available to you, to fill that gap where once a natural tooth existed.

 A jaw needs between 2 and 6 strategically placed implants to hold in place the false teeth (denture) that will be attached.

 The difference between regular dental implants and denture implants?

 The word ‘implant’ is often misused to describe the complete replacement tooth.
 However, an implant is in fact just the part that is inserted into the jaw bone, to which attachments are made.

 A replacement tooth retained by an implant is made up of 3 parts: the implant, an abutment and a crown.

 Some consider implants to be the ‘best’ alternative to your natural teeth.

 Theoretically you could have an implant for each tooth in the jaw, but this would be expensive and unnecessary.

-A popular option are dentures that are held in place by implants.
+A somewhat more practical and very popular option is,a denture that is held in place by implants.

 Where implants are being used to hold a denture in place, only 2-6 strategically placed implants per jaw are required.
 If individual crowns were used, many more implants would need to be placed.